 behemoth Salesforce.com is proving its agility with an about face on its Chatterbox platform.
 The company is repositioning its enterprise

-file system as Salesforce Files, embracing the need to collaborate with other popular online file storage
+file system as Salesforce Files, embracing the need to collaborate with other popular online file storage systems.

 The new Files app promises to help companies connect any file to any business seamlessly from any device.
 Companies can unlock files from third-party repositories -- including Dropbox, Box and Google Drive and SharePoint -- and make them mobile and social on the Salesforce.com platform.